davits/luabind/README.md

     void credit(int amount);
     void debit(int amount);

-public: // public for demonstative purposes
+public: // public for the sake of the example
     int balance;
 };